 Other updates, I attended Winter Tin House Workshop in January and will be attending Summer Tin House Workshop for the second time next week, via zoom.
 Last month I attended the Minnesota Northwoods Writers Conference and the Indiana University Writers Conference.
 I’m also currently a Interdisciplinary Writers Lab Fellow with Kearney Street Workshop, for the entire summer.
 A very busy summer!

-I will be reading (and talking to students) at Franklin University’s Interfaith Understanding through the Arts and Humanities Program as one of two artist-speakers.
+I will be reading (and talking to students) at Franklin College’s Interfaith Understanding through the Arts and Humanities Program as one of two artist-speakers.
 The event is scheduled for November 11, 2021.
 Further details are forthcoming.

 I read a poem as part of the Solidarity Vigil for the people killed in the mass shooting at the FedEx plant in Indianapolis.
 Over 10K people logged in during the live event.
 It is a deep wound that we have such events at all.
 My deep condolences to everyone who lost family or friends on that horrific day.
 The e-vigil is available to watch here.